aglantzrbc/sqlalchemy-challenge/README.md

 - [**Design Climate App**](https://courses.bootcampspot.com/courses/3337/assignments/54000?module_item_id=961336)

+**_All the route links to follow assume the user runs the sqlalchemy-challenge_app.py code and employs port 5000 for Flask output._**

 The flask library was employed to create an application object, which was then decorated to make [API routes](http://localhost:5000/).

 **_Though establishing the "Measurement" and "Station" variable names in all lower case (i.e., "measurement" and "station") is ideal, the author didn't do this for the following reasons:_**